 What’s the Difference Between Traditional Cataract Surgery and Laser Refractive Cataract Surgery?

 Most people over the age of 60 will develop a cataract, which is a progressive clouding of the natural lens of the eye.
 Cataracts may be caused by heredity, diet, and the use of certain medications.
-The most common cause of cataract is the natural aging process and ultraviolet light exposure over time.
+The most common cause of cataracts is the natural aging process and ultraviolet light exposure over time.